LuDreamst/KDEPlasmaAntDarkStyleTutorial/README.md

    ```
    yay -S lightly lightlyshaders
    ```
-   In all, you can choose a package manager you like.
+   Anyway, you can choose a package manager you like.
    But there will be a error while installing lightlyshaders, you may have to pass it.
    You can find more information about packages on [AUR](https://aur.archlinux.org/packages)
 ## 4.2 Config Lightly and LightlyShaders
+   Settings --> Appearance --> Application Style --> Configure GNOME/GTK Application Style --> `Ant-Dark`
    Settings --> Appearance --> Application Style --> `Lightly`
-   Settings --> Appearance --> Application Style --> Configure GNOME/GTK Application Style --> `Ant-Dark`
    And config lightly:
    General --> `Draw highlight on active tab` &#x2714;
    General --> `Corner radius` --> `5px`
-   Then adjust `Transparency` Watch more detail in the tutorial video
+   Then adjust `Transparency` (Watch more detail in the tutorial video)
 # 5. Install Plasmoids Widgets
    ```
    yay -S plasma5-applets-virtual-desktop-bar-git plasma5-applets-window-appmenu plasma5-applets-panon